rtdip/core/docs/sdk/overview.md

 ## Authentication

-Find out more about authentication to securely interact with evironments and data [here.](./authentication/azure.md)
+Find out more about authentication to securely interact with environments and data [here.](./authentication/azure.md)

+## Integrations

+Find out more about integrations with RTDIP [here.](./code-reference/integrations/openstef/overview.md)